-1. I am going to deal with the divorce myself to save money so I don’t need a solicitor for sorting out finances do I?
+I am going to deal with the divorce myself to save money so I don’t need a solicitor for sorting out finances, do I

-Yes you do.
-Many people think that once a divorce is finalised that that ends the right of their former spouse to make financial claims against each other.
+Yes, you may do.
+Many people think that once a divorce is finalised that ends the right of their former spouse to make financial claims against each other.
 This is not the case.
-Normally your right to make financial claims against your spouse or ex spouse and their right to make claims against you continues until the rights are dismissed by a court order.
+Normally your right to make financial claims against your spouse or ex-spouse and their right to make claims against you continues until the rights are dismissed by a court order.

-2. Will it make any difference if I move out of our home before we are divorced?
+Will it make a difference if I move out of our home before we are divorced?

 If your spouse is the sole owner of your home then you need to apply to register an interest in the property with the Land Registry.
-This will prevent the property being sold without your consent but note the land charge normally only lasts until Decree Absolute.
+This will prevent the property being sold without your consent but note the Matrimonial Homes Act Notice normally only lasts until Decree Absolute.

-If there is a fear that your spouse may dissipate family assets or transfer assets to third parties or overseas then you must seek legal advice so your solicitor can advise you whether a form of injunction to freeze assets needs to be applied for.
+If there is a fear that your spouse may dissipate family assets or transfer assets to third parties or overseas then you must seek legal advice so your solicitor can advise you whether an injunction to freeze assets needs to be applied for.

 Normally it is better to try and resolve matters as soon as possible.
 However most financial orders cannot be made until Decree Nisi and the orders cannot take effect until after Decree Absolute (i.e. the final Decree after which you are completely divorced).
 NB: if you do plan to remarry it is essential that you seek legal advice before doing so otherwise you may lose the right to make financial claims against your spouse.

-5. If my spouse behaves badly the court will take this into account won’t they?
+If my spouse behaves badly the court will take this into account, won’t they

-6. Will any maintenance or other payments I make to my spouse following separation affect the final outcome?
+Will any maintenance or other payments I make to my spouse following separation affect the final outcome

 Not usually.
 Interim maintenance can be applied for if necessary even before Decree Nisi.
 In practice it is usually sensible to try and agree a reasonable amount for interim maintenance.
 Failure to maintain your spouse is likely to make them more hostile towards you.
 In cases where there is enough income a court would be likely to order interim maintenance.
-In larger cases these can include a sum for the other spouse’s legal costs a “fighting fund”.
-Clearly it would not be sensible to make excessively large payments to your spouse (either income or capital) as this could be used on to support an argument for their need for such payment and demonstrates your ability to pay.
+In larger cases these can include a sum for the other spouse’s legal costs, (a “fighting fund”).
+Clearly it would not be sensible to make excessively large payments to your spouse (either income or capital) as this could be used to support an argument for their need for such payment and demonstrates your ability to pay.

 - Needs, assets and earning capacity;